 The History of Goostrey Village Hall and Playing Fields Foundation

-The VHPFF, a non profit making Charitable Trust began in the 1920s to provide sports in the village of Goostrey.
-The organisation did not at that time own any land and played sports on local fields thanks to the the good will of local farmers.
+Sports in Goostrey began in the 1920s The VHPFF, a non profit making Charitable Trust WAS FOUNDED in the 1960s to provide sports in the village of Goostrey.
+The organisation did not at that time own any land and arranged sports on local fields thanks to the the good will of local farmers.

 During the 1960s the VHPFF with Congleton Borough Council,Cheshire County Council and Goostrey Parish Council raised funds to construct the Village Hall and new school.
-The VHPFF still owns a section of this property and assists to run the Village Hall under a joint use agreement with Goostrey Parish Council and Cheshire East Council
+The VHPFF owns a section of this property and assists to run the Village Hall under a joint use agreement with Goostrey Parish Council and Cheshire East Council but has no income or resistibility for the Hall

 WITHOUT THE FULL AGREEMENT OF THE TRUSTEES TO THE VHPFF THIS DOCUMENT AND ITS CONTENTS MAY NOT BE CHANGED